id-Software/DOOM/README.md

 ![doom1](https://raw.githubusercontent.com/sbuggay/raylib-doom/master/screenshots/doom1.png)

 There are very little changes from the original source, mostly just the `I_` interface files.
 Theres no reason to use this over something much more mature like Chocolate Doom.
-This was an excercise to learn how to port DOOM.

 ### Controls
 |Key|Action|